 A famous travel quote on the Internet says “Great Things Are Done When Men and Mountains Meet”.
 True to this quote, Gangtok, the capital of Sikkim, is one of the best hill stations in India that is a must-visit for anyone who loves to head to the mountains to break free from the routine.
 Incredibly beautiful, blessed with nature’s abundance and shrouded by clouds, Gangtok is one mystique destination worth visiting that will make you fall in love with the place every single time.

 There are a number of places to visit in Gangtok.
-It boasts of a picturesque landscape, cascading waterfalls, numerous magnificent Buddhist monasteries, serene villages and a breathing view of the Mt Kanchenjunga.
+It boasts of a picturesque landscape, cascading waterfalls, numerous magnificent Buddhist monasteries, serene villages and a breath taking view of the Mt Kanchenjunga.
 No wonder, Gangtok is flocked by innumerable couples, tourists and travel enthusiasts who love to explore this city before visiting other places in Sikkim.
 Let’s a take a look at the top 15 Gangtok tourist places that you cannot miss while you visit this incredibly beautiful locale.

 How to Reach Gangtok?